MichaelMakesGames/stellarmaps/README.md

 # Local Development

 [Follow the tauri prerequisites guide](https://tauri.app/v1/guides/getting-started/prerequisites).
 Install a recent version of Node.js.
 Then, in the root directory, run `npm run tauri dev`.

+## Electron

+There is an Electron version available for local development.
+Some changes to the package.json are required.
+You can run `electron-on.sh` to make those changes, then run `npm run dev`.
+When you are finished, run `electron-off.sh` to revert the changes to package.json.

+This exists mostly for debugging in Chromium.
+The release builds all use Tauri.
+Currently, the Electron version lacks the following features:

+- loading data (localization, emblems, colors) from Stellaris mods
+- production builds